luisamesty/Amerpsoft-iDempiere-community/org.amerpsoft.com.idempiere.editors-com/install/AMERP amxeditor_Installation.md

 - Change Capture Sequence field
 -    with
 - @CO@ @A1!@ @A2@ @A3@ @A4@  @R!@ @MU@ @PA@ @C@, @P@

+### <b>7- Pack IN World Demography</b>

+World Demography includes 44690 Cities in the world.
+This Cities must be included applying Pakc-In and import sql Query provided.
+- Using 'AMERPSOFT World Demography.zip'.
+Pack-IN City Changes.
+- Import Cities using 'WorldDemography.sql' Query.

+Additional columns were added to c_city Table, such as Name2, Latitude, Longitude, Poppulation.
+Use 'Country Region and city' Windown and see them on Tab 'City (Without Regions)

 ### <b>A- Additonal Note</b>